D35P4C1T0/soundbored-personal-pwa/QUICKSTART.md

 - Make sure port 3000 is not already in use
 - Check `.env` file exists and has required variables
 - For development, make sure you're running both `pnpm run dev` AND `pnpm run server:dev`
+- **NEW**: If you see TypeScript errors, make sure all dependencies are installed: `pnpm install`
+- The server now uses TypeScript - ensure `tsx` is installed (it's in devDependencies)

 ### Sounds play but no audio
 - This is expected!
 The PWA sends play commands to your Discord bot